-Lastline’s Breach Detection Platform broke records this year when it was the first product EVER to achieve a perfect score, detecting 100% of HTML, Email, and SMB malware with NO false positives in NSS Labs Breach Detection System Test.
-Lastline was also named a leader in The Forrester Wave™ Automated Malware Analysis Report, Q2 2016.
+Lastline’s Breach Detection Platform broke records when it was the first product EVER to achieve a perfect score, detecting 100% of HTML, Email, and SMB malware with NO false positives in NSS Labs Breach Detection System Test.
+Lastline was also named a leader in The Forrester Wave™ Automated Malware Analysis Report.
 If you're serious about security, you need Lastline in your defence.

 74% of all successful malware and ransomware attacks find their way on to IT systems and to sensitive data through email attachments.
 Firewalls and anti-virus software often let threats through.
 Glasswall, however, makes up for these failings by stripping away all the risky parts of an attachment but without changing the content.
 It's an essential for everyone doing business in the 21st century.